JetBrains/rider-theme-pack/README.md

 #### Rider-specific color themes (`Rider*.xml`)

-These files are created by an utility which is not published yet.
+These files are created by a utility which is not published yet.
 Please don't edit them manually, these changes will be lost.